-Choose Tools • Start Private Browsing or press Shift+Ctrl+P. Press the Start Private Browsing button to confirm.
-As long as you remain in this mode, Firefox will not record browsing, download, form or search history, or cookies, nor will it cache files.
+Choose File > New Private Window or press Shift+Ctrl+P. As long as you remain in this mode, Firefox will not record browsing, download, form or search history, or cookies, nor will it cache files.
 However, if you bookmark anything or download files, these will be retained.